Fair Labor Division complaints

-The following dataset displays public information taken directly from complaints received by the Attorney General’s Office.
+The complaint dataset displays public information taken directly from complaints received by the Attorney General’s Office.
 The posting of this data does not mean that the Office has made a determination as to the merits of these complaints or the validity of the information provided.
 Please note that where publication of certain data may lead to the identity of the complainant or compromise investigatory efforts, that data has not been included.

 Using the dataset